Phase 1 (February-September 2017):

 - Preparation of the list of questions for interviews to be conducted in Turkey by the principle investigator and the co-investigator.

 - Participation of Prof. Adam Szymański oraz Wojciech Ufel, MA, in 6.
 Polish Political Science Yearbook International Seminar „The Future of Electoral Systems”, on 5 December 2017 in Toruń.
-The members of the project presented a paper Beyond vote rigging: common patterns in electoral malpractices in de-democratizing regimes, which in the form of the article was submitted to PPSY in January 2018.
+The members of the project presented a paper Beyond vote rigging: common patterns in electoral malpractices in de-democratizing regimes, which in the form of the article was published in PPSY, no.4/2018 (for more, see Results).

 For more, see: